aregtech/areg-sdk/README.md

 In this scenario, the source codes are set up to build using `clang++`.
 The AREG engine is created as a static library with enabled extensions (may require additional dependencies).
 All applications are built in Debug mode, and the resulting binaries are stored in the `~/product/areg-sdk/` directory.

-The additional development guidance and step-by-step example to create a simple service-enabled application are described in [_Hello Service!_](./docs/HelloService.md) document, which demonstrate the various scenarios of creating service provider and service consumer within the same thread, within the same process and within the same network.
+The additional development guidance and step-by-step example to create a simple service-enabled application are described in [_Hello Service!_](https://github.com/aregtech/areg-sdk/blob/master/docs/HelloService.md) document, which demonstrate the various scenarios of creating service provider and service consumer within the same thread, within the same process and within the same network.
+The other useful documents are in [DEVELOP.md](https://github.com/aregtech/areg-sdk/blob/master/docs/DEVELOP.md).

 ### Configure multicast router

-Configure [_router.init_](./framework/areg/resources/router.init) file to set the IP-address and the port of _multicast router_ (`mcrouter`):
+Configure [_router.init_](https://github.com/aregtech/areg-sdk/blob/master/framework/areg/resources/router.init) file to set the IP-address and the port of _multicast router_ (`mcrouter`):
 ```
 connection.address.tcpip    = 127.0.0.1	# the address of mcrouter host
 connection.port.tcpip       = 8181      # the connection port of mcrouter